LinkedIn API: How to Post and Get Analytics With the LinkedIn API

 }

-You can also use the Social API PyPi package to make the calls simpler.
+You can also use the Social API SDK and Packages (including Python) to make the integration easier.

 Post Your Users’ Content on Their LinkedIn Company Pages